2020302181249/Multilingual-TechInt-ERE/README.md

 - `build_code_style_data.py`: Converts raw annotation records into code-style training data.
 - `parse_code_output.py`: Parses model outputs such as `result['entities'].append(...)` and `result['relations'].append(...)` into structured JSON.

-## Is This Enough for the Paper Link?

-Yes.
-These four files cover the two materials promised in the contribution section:

-- Sample data: provided by `raw_sample.json` and `code_style_train_sample.json`.
-- Simple code for the proposed code-style method: provided by `build_code_style_data.py` and `parse_code_output.py`.

-This repository is intended for anonymous review and format inspection.
-The complete dataset and full training/evaluation scripts can be released later if the paper policy allows it.

 ## Data Format